Allergy Testing and Immunotherapy

 Allergy testing is an important tool in identifying substances or activities which might trigger allergic reaction in your body.
 It can be done by an allergist/immunologist, or in some cases, by a primary care physician.

-Immunotherapy is the preventive treatment for allergic reactions to substances such as bee venom, grass pollen, and house dust mites.
+Allergy immunotherapy is the preventive treatment for allergic reactions to substances such as bee venom, grass pollen, and house dust mites.
 This process involves giving gradual doses of the allergen to the patients in increasing amounts.

 What is an allergy, and why do I have it now?